arpitbbhayani/articles/blogs/idf.md

 > Note: IDF on conjunction could be made much more complex by not assuming statistical independence.

 # Other measures of IDF
 The decreasing functions we see in the first section of this article were just some examples of possible IDF functions.
-But there are IDF functions that are not just examples but are also used in some specific usecases and some of them are:
+But there are IDF functions that are not just examples but are also used in some specific use cases and some of them are:

 ![Other IDF Measures](https://user-images.githubusercontent.com/4745789/76232678-0db21580-624d-11ea-864c-1094559e0790.png)

 Most of the IDF functions only differ in the bounds they produce for a given range of document frequency.
-The plots of 3 IDF functions namely - Common IDF, Smooth IDF and Probabilistic IDF, are shown below:
+The plots of 3 IDF functions namely - Common IDF, Smooth IDF, and Probabilistic IDF, are shown below:

 ![Plot IDF Functions](https://user-images.githubusercontent.com/4745789/76232756-2de1d480-624d-11ea-81cb-8d29109bd594.png)

 By observing the plots of 3 different IDF functions it becomes clear that we should use Probabilistic IDF function when we want to penalize a term that occurs in more than 50% of document by giving it a negative weight; and use a Smooth IDF when we do not want a bounded IDF value and not `undefined` (for `DF(t) = 0`) and `0` (for `DF(t) = N`) as such values ruins a function where IDF is multiplied with some other scalar (like Term Frequency).

-Similarly we could define our own IDF function by deciding when and how the penalty to be applied and defining the parameters accordingly.
+Similarly, we could define our own IDF function by deciding when and how the penalty to be applied and defining the parameters accordingly.

 # Role of IDF in TF-IDF
 TF-IDF suggests how important a word is to a document in a collection (corpus).
 It helps search engines identify what it is that makes a given document special for a given query.
 It is defined as the product of Term Frequency (number of occurrences of the term in the document) and Inverse Document Frequency.